|

 permanent features

-of the Portland show.
-The almost gentle, low-frequency sound that stationary engines make, with their
+low-frequency sound that stationary engines make, with their

 "hit and miss" ignition cycles, appeals to me on a fundamental